adriasDom13/c-Projects/README.md

 For the capstone project paper, the author researched and demonstrate how significant employee utilization on our today’s modern world.
 The aim of the capstone project is to develop a system that enable users to log their daily marketing activities and provide real time utilization report using a computer software and an interactive report data visualization.
 Through this capstone project the author also show how data visualization can help other organization especially the IT Consulting industry that has a massive amount of data.

+Synthesis for RRL
+1. This case support the importance of tracking employee attendance and productivity using an automated process through RFID.
+2. Employee's productivity is a the center of this case as it is relating to where people spend most of their time while working in the office.
+Capturing time arrived and time when an employee leave work is related to this project.
+3. Innovation through technology can increase employee productivity and at the same time help the business track employee hours of effectively.
+This will strengthen the importance of having a utilization dashboard for better decision making.
+4. The importance of tracking employee's activity remotely using employee utilization software mirror the idea of building a software intended to employee who's currently working from home.
+5. Using a time tracking software proves to be the best solution to measure employee capacity to do the work as what this study also aim to achieve.
+6. Developing a software that is able to capture employee's activity also provide insight for the leadership to have further quality check on how work are being delivered to the customers.
+Data captured will be benificial for perfromance audit.
+7. This research study can also serve as an early warning indicator for attrition by looking at employee's utilization trend.
+Identifying over-utilize personnel can mitigate the possibilities of an employee leaving the organization due to work overload.
+The study can back up this case using the data it can generate.
+8.
+9.Investing to the best interest of employee can give more value to the organization.
+This case support the importance of knowing how to better compensation and provide R&R program through employee productivity performance is necessary by leveraging employee performance records.
+10. Looking at the employee utilization dashboard can help managers to promoto work life balance to those that aren't utilizing the paid leaves and to employees with high utilization rate.
+Ensuring employee welfare and time for family is making a lot of sense.
+11. Optimizing employee capacity to do the job is vital for the quality of work being delivered.
+This case support the main objective of employee utilization dashboard to allocate task effectively.
+12.
+13. Employee will remain if work assigned is justifiable and satisfactory.
+Over utilizing people won't help them perform better which is why knowing the capacity of your workforce is important and that is where this study is trying to solve.
+14. Employee's duty and responsibility are common factors that contributes to their performance.
+Having a a productivity management system will help managers delegate work base on the capacity of someone to perform the job.
+15. This study will provide the management to support employee needs and address required help to ensure nothing is missing for them to perform well.
+That is how this study supports the topic for this research.
+16. Employee's attachment and detachement from work should be taken seriously.
+The researcher's topic will help upper management to strategize and plan accordingly base on how emplyoyee perform through the information data a software can generate.
+17.
+18.
+19.
+20.